Planning-Driven Programming: A Large Language Model Programming Workflow: Introduction

-\item We conduct extensive experiments across six text-to-code generation benchmarks to validate the performance of LPW and SLPW with various LLM backbones, provide a comprehensive analysis of their performance and failure cases, and highlight the existing challenges.
+\item We conduct extensive experiments across seven text-to-code generation benchmarks to validate the performance of LPW with various LLM backbones, provide a comprehensive analysis of their performance, token usage, and failure cases, and highlight the existing challenges.

 \end{itemize}